microsoft/vscode-docs/api/extension-guides/chat.md

 Once you have created your AI extension and once we finalize the Chat and Language Model API (expected early April 2024), you can publish your extension to the Visual Studio Marketplace:

 - By publishing to the VS Marketplace your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](TODO@isidorn add link).
-- Update the attributes in the `package.json` to make it easy for users to find your extension set the Category to "Chat" in your `package.json`.
+- Update the attributes in the `package.json` to make it easy for users to find your extension.
+Set the Category to "Chat" in your `package.json`.
 - Upload to the Marketplace as described in [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).

 ## Related content